 The end of each academic year sees the ‘Performing Arts Showcase’.
 This is the time of year to celebrate the fantastic activities that have taken place during the year both in lessons and outside of lessons.
 The evening consists of students from every year group performing and displaying their artistic skills.
 Each year sells out quickly and is a must have ticket for all involved at Caludon Castle.

 Music is something that everyone can enjoy, and the Caludon Castle Music Department wants to build on that sense of enjoyment to provide skills and exciting experiences for all students, and is committed to practical Music making.
 We believe in encouraging students to appreciate and participate in a wide range of different types of music.
 At Key Stage 3, music is taught preparing students for KS4 music through constantly advancing musical skills and theory.

 Our schemes for learning help students gain confidence in performing and in composing original pieces.
 Good listening and critical skills are developed alongside these activities.
-Music is an option subject at GCSE and BTEC, and we follow the course set out by the OCR Examining Board for GCSE and Edexcel for Btec.
+Music is an option subject at KS4 and KS5, and we follow the course set out by Edexcel for Btec.
 Through these courses students develop a very good awareness of specific styles that span a wide range of cultures and periods in history, including pop music.
 The coursework tasks demand further sensitive performances and composition of materials of the student’s choice within wide parameters.

 All students have the option to learn a musical instrument.
 Lessons are provided by professional musicians at a superb educational rate.
-We currently have students learning the following instruments: guitar, bass guitar, drums, keyboard/piano, violin and singing.
+We currently have students learning the following instruments: guitar, bass guitar, drums, keyboard/piano, violin, cello, flute, saxophone, trumpet, trombone and singing.
+Lessons start at just £2.70 per week.
+Please email email@example.com for further information.